theta360developers/blog/_posts/2016-05-16-ricoh-cloud-api-with-iot-dev-contest.md

 ![](/blog/img/2016-05/streaming-p2p.png)

-Here's an diagram of the streaming functionality of the application.
+Here's a diagram of the streaming functionality of the application.
 ![](http://lists.theta360.guide/uploads/default/optimized/1X/c31047aa8a7bc5c85b1498592c96ba5fbbd23319_1_690x475.png)

 Here's a diagram with some of the technology used.